kevinzhao07/TodoApp/react.md

 React is all about individual control.
 We want to have as much control of our project as we would like, and building individual components for each `Project` is a good start.
 This way, we can target updates for each specific project without the need of mapping all projects every time.
 We will have individual components so it is easy to delete specific projects.
 Inside this component, we bulit a delete project button that allows for users to delete projects.
 It gets the database through firebase.
 > we will add more styling into `App.scss` in order to correctly style the rest of our application.

+### Individual Tasks
+Again, relying on the powerfulness of individuality, we are going to build individual tasks.
+This is because we may want to do something specific to each task and cannot rely on refreshing all the tasks every time one of them changes.
+The tasks will be filtered and only the ones that are chosen will be shown in the main content.
+There are small checkboxes next to each task that will archive them as they are completed.
+> most of what are buildling is using the same syntax and content-- using context, updating using hooks, etc.

+### Adding Projects
+We are going to be buliding a component which allows us to add projects within our React app.
+This will include modifying the firebase.
+The code is written and commented inside `AddProject.js`.
+The code for this is pretty short, just calling in firebase, adding it into the database, and refreshing what we have for now.
+The trickier parts is to make sure everything is imported as needed, and the `onClick` and `onChanges` are correctly written.

+### Adding Tasks

 ## Peculiarities
 **Named Exports**
 Instead of importing `ReactDOM`, you can just import `{ render }`.
 This allows you to write `render` instead of `ReactDOM.render` everytime.
 These are called **named exports**.